 At the end of 30 days, I guarantee that you will feel like you lifted a huge weight off your shoulders!
 And it won’t even seem like it was that hard.

 Just follow this daily decluttering plan and don’t stress!

 If in the process you feel you can’t let go of something, don’t feel bad.
 You don’t have to get rid of anything, nobody is forcing you to!
 And nobody can tell you what amount “too much stuff” is.
 It’s always going to be subjective because we all have different experiences and emotions tied to the items around us.

 The point of purging, or decluttering, is that you decide to part with things that, for whatever reason, are weighing you down – otherwise you probably wouldn’t consider them clutter in the first place!

 Don’t be hard on yourself.

 No matter what, don’t be hard on yourself if you feel like you can’t declutter ‘enough’.
-You’ll know when it’s time to donate something!
+You’ll know when it’s time to donate or otherwise part with something!
 If that time is not right now, it might be later.
 It’s ok!

 On the other hand, don’t be afraid to get rid of things that have sentimental value, if they are causing you any kind of stress!

 For example, a gift that a relative gave you, that you really don’t use.
 It’s ok to let it go!
 It’s your space and ultimately it’s your decision what you keep in it.

 Here’s how it works – it’s so simple!